Mohamed-Ibrahim-01/signals-reconstruction/README.md

 ## Features
 - Signal synthizer from sinusoidals
 - Signal reconstruction with different sampling rate (0-3) fmax
-- Reconstruction for both synthized signals or loaded one from files (csv only)
+- Reconstruction for both synthesized signals or loaded one from files (csv only)
-- Preloaded Examples for synthized signals
+- Preloaded Examples for synthesized signals
 - Adding new examples to the preloaded

 ## Demos